-There weren't many reasons for the markets to go UP in 2016, but once again, investors are reminded that one cannot predict the short term markets NOR use the headlines as a guide for investing.
+There weren't many reasons for the markets to go UP in 2016, but they did and, so far, continuing the trend in 2017.
+Once again, investors are reminded that it is near impossible to predict the short term markets OR to use the headlines as a guide for investing.

-We still have a number of questions when one looks at the global picture, but the focus SEEMS to be circling back to the U.S. -- what the economy will look like, how will Trump's first few months go, and what surprises loom.
-While the media seems to have mostly critical coverage of President-Elect Trump, the markets seem to have a "wait and see" view.
+We still have a number of questions when one looks at the global picture, but the focus SEEMS to be circling back to the the economy, how will Trump's "next steps" will go, and what surprises loom.
+While the media seems to have mostly critical coverage of President Trump, the markets seem to have a "wait and see" view. . .and a general optimism.
 We saw a brief but overdue 10% correction in early 2015, but we have rebounded since.
 Questions and concerns remain, certainly, but each round of temporary negativity has been met with market resilience.
-I am so interested to see how 2017 unfolds.
-Our Chief Strategist Jeffrey Saut and several others to whom we listen still believe that the benefit of the doubt is to the upside.
+I remain so interested to see how 2017 unfolds.
+Our Chief Strategist Jeffrey Saut and several others to whom we listen still believe that the benefit of the doubt is to the upside, though not without some risks.

 Patience and positioning remain important weapons.
 With all the potential pitfalls in mind, we invest and strategize the way we know best -- with risk-management as our primary objective.
 We remain conservative in our overall strategy and are positioned to keep volatility minimized.
 The result of this pursuit is that we've been rewarded with very satisfying results over time.
 There are enough "gurus" out there attempting to predict the short-term market direction.
 We're satisfied to manage within what we do know along with preparing for multiple scenarios that might arise, since there really is no crystal ball.